 A Vehicle Identification Number (VIN) is a code that is placed on every vehicle during manufacture.
 The VIN is a unique string of numbers and letters that can have up to 17 characters.
 The VIN of classic vehicles varies in length and could be 3 digits, 7 digits, 13 digits, and so on.
 The length of these classic VINs was determined solely by the vehicle’s manufacturer, and there had to be some form of uniformity.
 In 1980, the 17-character VIN was standardized, and all vehicles manufactured afterward had 17 characters.

-With the Vehicle Identification Number, a car owner, buyer, or enthusiast can gain access to important records, and information about their used vehicle.
+With the Vehicle Identification Number and a classic car VIN lookup, a car owner, buyer, or enthusiast can gain access to important records, and information about their used vehicle.
 Some of these records are accident history, damage history, theft records, maintenance records, service history, lien and loan records, accurate vehicle specifications, odometer readings, salvage, rebuilt, or junk titles, and more.

 Classic cars are expensive purchases, and a classic vehicle history report must be generated for the following reasons:

 - To gain access to concise vehicle information.

 Since classic cars are expensive purchases, many car owners are willing to do anything to get their vehicles ready for sale.
 Some classic vehicles have rebuilt titles, junk titles, salvage titles, and so on.
 Generating a classic vehicle history report with the classic car VIN lookup tool provided by Detailed Vehicle History provides consumers with accurate vehicle specifications of their classic cars and other vital information that can help determine the authenticity of a classic vehicle.

 To determine the classic car’s reliability